JasonDoug/corpus-voxhaul/docs/agent_notes/next_steps_2025-12-04.md

 4.  **Cost Optimization:**
     *   Monitor LLM token usage and costs.
 Optimize prompts and model calls to reduce token consumption.
     *   Explore cost-effective LLM models or dedicated paid tiers for production usage.

-5.  **Frontend Integration:**
-    *   Ensure the frontend can correctly display job status updates in real-time or near real-time.
-    *   Implement an audio player for the final synthesized lecture.

 ## Technical Debt / Modernization